droonga/droonga.org/tutorial/1.0.3/add-replica/index.md

    Let's give a name *"beta"* to it, for now.
    * `192.168.0.12`

-### Stop inpouring of "write" requests
+### Suspend inpouring of "write" requests

-Before starting  duplication of data, you must stop inpouring of "write" requests to the cluster alpha, because we have to synchronize data in clusters alpha and beta completely.
+Before starting  duplication of data, you must suspend inpouring of "write" requests to the cluster alpha, because we have to synchronize data in clusters alpha and beta completely.
 Otherwise, the new added replica node will contain incomplete data.
 Because data in replicas will be inconsistent, results for any request to the cluster become unstable.